What Answer instructions are

-Custom instructions (also called a system prompt) are a set of rules and context that Vex reads before every conversation.
-They shape how Vex introduces itself, how formal or casual it sounds, what topics it will and won't engage with, and how it handles edge cases.
+Answer instructions — what other tools call a system prompt — are a set of rules and background that go out with every message the AI writes.
+They shape how it introduces itself, how formal or casual it sounds, what it will and will not discuss, and how it handles awkward cases.

-Think of it as a briefing you'd give a new support hire on day one.
+Think of it as the briefing you would give a new support hire on their first morning.
 Cover:

-• Role: What Vex is and who it's for ("You are Vex, a support agent for Acme Corp, helping customers with billing and product questions.")
+- Role: what the agent is and who it is for ("You are Vex, a support agent for Acme Corp, helping customers with billing and product questions.")

-• Tone: Formal, friendly, concise, empathetic — pick one or two descriptors and stick to them.
+- Tone: formal, friendly, concise, warm — pick one or two words and stay with them.

-• Topics to avoid: Competitors, legal advice, medical advice, anything off-limits for your context.
+- Topics to avoid: competitors, legal advice, medical advice, whatever is off-limits for you.

-• Things to always do: Sign off with a contact email, always acknowledge the visitor's name, always suggest the knowledge base first.
+- Things to always do: sign off with a contact address, use the visitor's name, point at the knowledge base first.

 When Vex doesn't know the answer